NetSPI/Burp-Extensions/ContentTypeConverter/README.md

 Right-click on a request in an editable message window such as Repeater, Intruder, and the Proxy interceptor

+The following convertions are supported:

+* XML to JSON
+* JSON to XML
+* Body Parameter to XML
+* Body Parameter to JSON
+* GET Request Parameter to POST Request XML
+* GET Request Parameter to POST Request JSON

 ![alt tag](https://blog.netspi.com/wp-content/uploads/2015/06/1433537211-4d9354b031b81daa10a7247d882d20da.jpg)

 ###Body Parameter###